maidsafe/sn_routing/README.md

     - [ ] Accounting
         - [ ] MaidAccount : create, update and monitor
         - [ ] PmidAccount : create, update and monitor
-    - [ ] SafeCoin farming (new persona may need to be introduced, the task needs to be ‘expandable’ )
-        - [ ] farming
-        - [ ] account notification and verification
-        - [ ] account update
 - [ ] Complete unfinished code (if it will be covered by the later-on tasks in this sprint, explicitly mention it as in-code TODO comment), especially in vault.rs
     - [ ] handle_get_key
     - [ ] handle_post